assemblymade/meta/app/views/guides_groups/domains.md

 # Domains

-#### Purchasing new domains

-Assembly can purchase a domain on behalf of products.
-Email [domains@assembly.com](mailto: domains@assembly.com) if you have selected an available name for purchase.

-#### Transferring existing domains

-If you already own a domain that you would like to use with your Assembly product, unlock your domain at your registrar and email [domains@assembly.com](mailto: domains@assembly.com) with an authorization code to initialize the transfer.

-#### Domain ownership

-Assembly holds domains on behalf of the respective products to which they belong.
-All products on Assembly must transfer ownership of their domains within 90 days of joining the platform.
-Products that have not transfered their domains within this timeframe will be removed from the platform.
+Domains for Assembly products are held by core team members in the community.
+When you choose to contribute to a product, it's important to note who holds the domain and to build trust with that person as you build a product together.
+If you own a domain for a product, you might put a pledge in the product description that shows your commitment to protecting it on behalf of the community.

 # Version Control